DanielLMcGuire/Phasor/README.md

 > [!NOTE]
 >
-> Documentation may be partially AI generated, always confirm the feature works first!!
+> Documentation may be partially wrong, stdlib might have added functions.
 >
 > This will change once I have more time for this project
+>
+> Online docs are always up to date with master, offline (installed) docs are always up to date with that version.

 - **[Language Guide](https://phasor.pages.dev/document?file=https%3A%2F%2Fphasor-docs.pages.dev%2Fcontent%2Fguide_phasor_language.md&name=Language%20Guide)** - Complete syntax and language features